shigcodes/Pokemon-Explorer/README.md

 # Pokemon-Explorer

 Pokemon Explorer is a web-based application built with HTML, CSS, and Vue.js that fetches data from the PokeAPI.
-Users can search for Pokemon by name or ID, view their abilities, characteristics, and types, and navigate between different Pokemon.
+Users can search for Pokemon by name, view their abilities, characteristics, and types, and navigate between different Pokemon.

 # Features